cardboard-iguana/cardboard-iguana.com/notes/netcat.md

 rm /tmp/p
 ```

-(Note that it’s also possible to reverse the /bin/sh and nc portions of things; what important is that the named pipe lets us loop I/O between the two applications.
+(Note that it's also possible to reverse the /bin/sh and nc portions of things; what important is that the named pipe lets us loop I/O between the two applications.
 See the discussion of msfvenom payloads for a detailed breakdown of this pattern.)

 Initial netcat reverse shells (in particular web shells) are non-interactive.

-### Shell “Stabilization”
+### Shell "Stabilization"

-Shell “stabilization” refers to the process of making a remote shell behave like a normal local shell — so, allowing interactive programs to work properly, ensuring that input is not echoed inappropriately, etc. In practice, this generally involves creating a *second* connection from within the “unstable” shell, and then using that (keeping the first connection around just so you can restart the “stabilized” shell if you accidentally exit/kill it).
+Shell "stabilization" refers to the process of making a remote shell behave like a normal local shell - so, allowing interactive programs to work properly, ensuring that input is not echoed inappropriately, etc. In practice, this generally involves creating a *second* connection from within the "unstable" shell, and then using that (keeping the first connection around just so you can restart the "stabilized" shell if you accidentally exit/kill it).

 A common method of stabilizing netcat shells is to use Python: